-A hypoallergenic dog is a low-shedding dog that releases a minimal amount of dog dander (allergens) when shedding fur.
-They emit so little allergens, that it likely does not trigger allergic reactions in sensitive people.
+A hypoallergenic dog breed is a low-shedding dog that releases a minimal amount of dog dander (allergens) when shedding fur.
+They emit so little allergens, that it likely does not trigger allergic reactions in allergy-sensitive people.

-In addition, there’s often debris, such as: dirt, dust and pollen stuck on the dog’s coat.
-All of which, can cause allergies in sensitive owners.
-In this particular case, the allergy is to the dust or pollen – not the dog.
+In addition, there’s often debris, such as: dirt, dust and pollen stuck on an outdoor dog’s coat.
+All of which, can cause allergies in some owners.

 Are Hypoallergenic Dogs Real?

 There’s some skepticism that’s somewhat warranted.
-The truth is there is no such thing as a true 100% hypoallergenic dog.
-In fact, all dogs produce some allergens – even with one of these rare hairless dogs.
+The truth is there is no such thing as a true 100% hypoallergenic dog breed.
+In fact, nearly all dogs produce some allergens – even with one of these rare hairless dogs.

 However, most dog allergies in humans are caused by dander, which is the dog equivalent of dandruff.
 So by identifying dog breeds that shed less, there will be minimal dander being released into the air.
 As such, it may drastically reduce allergies in humans.

 Dogs shed their coat’s top layer roughly every 21 days.
 When this happens, the dander is loose and circulates the air.
 They’ll end up attaching to walls, linen, furniture and well, mostly everything.
 This is really the source of the problem for most people.

-You may still experience dog allergies, but keeping a breed on this list will be as good as it gets for sensitive dog owners.
+You may still experience dog allergies, but bringing home a breed on this list will be as good as it gets for sensitive dog owners.
 Picking one of the 10 hairless dog breeds makes a lot of sense too.
 However, they’re pretty rare and hard to find.